 If you want your kids to start baking give them this recipe.

-It’s one of the first cookies I ever made on my own and for good reason—it’s so easy.
+This recipe for Jelly Slices is one of the first cookies I ever made on my own and for good reason —they’re so easy.

-- and no waiting around to put a second pan in the oven.
+- No waiting around to put a second pan in the oven.

 - ¾ cup butter

 - 2 cups flour (whole white, whole wheat or spelt)

 - Cream butter and sugar.
 Beat in vanilla and egg.